caesium-hrla27/review-module-service/README.md

 ### Front-end TODO

+- [ ] Create drop down menu
-- [ ] Create three menu bars components
+  - [ ] Create static "Free Shipping & Returns" menu
-- [ ] Refactor menu bars for dynamic rendering
+  - [ ] Create dynamically rendering "Reviews" menu
-- [ ] Create review page component
+    - [ ] Create "More Reviews" button for pop up window
-- [ ] Dynamically render pop-up review page
+  - [ ] Create dynamically rendering "More Info" menu
     - [ ] Request review data to the server
+- [ ] Create review page in the pop up window

 ### Back-end TODO

+- [ ] Learn how to use PostgreSQL
 - [ ] Implement the database schema
 - [ ] Generate random review data
+  - [ ] Use sentencer
 - [ ] Refactor server for interaction with database